D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q32:

 Your Azure subscription has multiple RGs that host project-level resources.
-All team members that usethe subscription have contributor access at the subscription level and are allowed to manage resources for all projects.
+All team members that use the subscription have contributor access at the subscription level and are allowed to manage resources for all projects.

-The `company1-network-rg` contains all the newtowr resources such as VNets, NSGs, DNS Zones, Route Tables.
+The `company1-network-rg` contains all the network resources such as VNets, NSGs, DNS Zones, Route Tables.

 As the need arises, network admins add new DNS entries and routes